nateshmbhat/fsmk-2019/cloudComputing/day_4/README.md

-## Serving a Django app inside the container :
+## Serving Django apps inside the container and Load Balancing :
 1. Get a shell inside the created container using `docker exec -it container bash` .
 2. Create a django project and run the django server on `0.0.0.0:8000` port.